algorithmiaio/secret-store-provider-vault/README.md

 To do integration testing, first run:
 `./integration-setup.sh`

-This creates a mariadb with docker for the integration tests to run against.
+This creates a dev vault with docker for the integration tests to run against.

 Then:
 `sbt compile test it:test`